-For the serious art student, this course offers more advanced study in the art making process, further utilizing the elements and principles of design introduced in Art 1.
+For the serious art student, this course offers more advanced study in the art making process, further utilizing the elements of art and principles of design introduced in Art 1.
 Students are expected to build upon that prior knowledge to produce more advanced work.
 Successful fulfillment of this course provides students the opportunity to apply for the Art III Honors class.
-Required: maintain weekly homework assignments in sketchbook and project work done outside of class.
+Mixed media such as Acrylic painting, Colored pencils, pastel, watercolor painting, and advanced study of shading will be utilized in this course.
+Required: Maintain a sketchbook for possible inclusion of homework, class notes, studies completed in class, and for project planning completed outside of class.